DataIntellectTech/TorQ/InstallGuide.md

 `env=/home/user/env_spec_dev.sh`

-Below is user guide how to set up the .sh script to have necessary replacements by the env parameter.
+Below is a user guide on how to set up the .sh script to have necessary replacements by the env parameter.
-For env paratmeter the env_spec script should look like this:
+For env parameter the env_spec script should look like this:
 `echo $1`

 `find $1 -type f -name "*.sh"`

 `find $1 -type f -name "*.sh" -exec sed -i "s/export KDBBASEPORT=.*/export KDBBASEPORT=7373/g" {} \;`

-Save this to env_spec.sh and add the paramter
+Save this to env_spec.sh and add the parameter

 `env=/home/user/env_spec_dev.sh`

-To install script start line.
+To the install script start line.
 This will replace the KDBBASEPORT to a new value.
 Similar actions can be done with other variables.
 If DEV and UAT run on different data sources can replace them.
-This is essentialy the environment spesific config file.
+This is essentially the environment-specific config file.